I am a cancer researcher in Allan Balmain's lab at UCSF. My work centers on identifying genetic networks associated with

-To et al. Molecular Cancer Research 2011DATA
+To et al. Molecular Cancer Research 2011

 The data as used in the reproducible analysis can be downloaded directly as a zip archive.

 the genotype data used for this study online; please contact the corresponding author (Vessela Kristensen) to

 Collaborations (past and present)

 Dr. William Weiss, MD, PhD, Genetic models of neuroblastoma

 Dr. Rosemary Akhurst, PhD, the role of TGF-Beta in squamous cell carcinomas

 Dr. David Jablons, MD, lung adenocarcinoma genetic network analysis

 Dr. Nancy Mcnamera, OD PhD, Inflammatory diseases in the eye